dj1yfk/lcwo/README.md

 The fastest way to get a running instance of LCWO is by using Docker.
-There's a shell script called `docker_start.sh` which builds and runs the Docker image and fires up an instance of LCWO which you can reach at `http://localhost:8000`.
+There's a shell script called `docker_start.sh` which builds and runs the Docker image and fires up an instance of LCWO which you can reach at `http://localhost:8000/`.
 There's an user `admin` with the password `admin`.

 On Ubuntu, install Docker and add your user to the docker group first:
 ```
 sudo apt-get install docker.io    # unless you already installed docker
-sudo usermod -a -G docker $USER   # you must log out and to make this work
+sudo usermod -a -G docker $USER   # you must log out and in again to make this work
 ```

 Then simply clone the repository and run the container: